-(GHOST OF TSUSHIMA DIRECTOR’S CUT is out now on the PlayStation 5.
-Distributor provided a review copy.)
+(Ghost of Tsushima Director's Cut is out now on the PlayStation 5.
+The distributor provided a review copy.)

-Featuring higher resolution graphics, better framerates, and an entirely new island and questline to explore, the Director’s Cut of GHOST is an impressive introduction for newcomers and a welcome return for fans who’ve already completed Jin’s campaign against the Mongols.
+Featuring higher resolution graphics, better framerates, and an entirely new island and questline to explore, Ghost of Tsushima's director's cut is an impressive introduction for newcomers and a welcome return for fans who’ve already completed Jin’s campaign against the Mongols.

 The original campaign remains unchanged, so the main focus is on Iki island, the new destination where Jin travels to combat the invading menace.